What Are Reverse Mortgage Interest Rates?

 Reverse mortgage interest rates work similar to other loans and credit lines.
 The finance charges accrue based on your outstanding loan balance and are calculated daily.
 The calculated charges are then added to your loan balance on a monthly basis.
 You can find the details of these charges on your monthly statement which loan servicing will mail to you while you have the reverse mortgage.

-What sets reverse mortgages apart is that the interest payments on your loan are deferred to the end of the life of the loan.
-What this means for you: You don't need to make make monthly mortgage payments.
-While most mortgages require you to make minimum payments each month to repay the loan balance and accrued interest over time - reverse mortgages defer all the loan and interest repayment until there is a maturity event.
+What sets reverse mortgages apart is that the repayment on a reverse mortgage is deferred to the end of the life of the loan.
+What this means for you if you have a reverse mortgage: You don't need to make make monthly mortgage payments.* While most mortgages require you to make minimum payments each month to repay the loan balance and accrued interest over time - reverse mortgages defer all the loan and interest repayment until there is a maturity event.
 The loan and all accrued finance charges are paid back in one payment at the end of the loan (upon a maturity event) If you do choose to make periodic payments you can - but most people enjoy the benefits of a reverse which doesn't requirement a monthly payment.
 A maturity event occurs when one of the follow happens:

 - The home is sold

-- The borrower fails to pay ongoing property taxes and homeowner's insurance and doesn't comply with all the loan terms.
+- The borrower fails to pay ongoing property taxes and homeowner's insurance or doesn't comply with all the loan terms.

 There are several factors that influence the interest rates offered for reverse mortgages - including: